-The endpoints were generally effective at handling general threats from cyber criminals...
+• The endpoints were generally effective at handling general threats from cyber criminals...

-All products were very capable of handling public email- and web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+All products were very capable of handling public emailand web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
 Only one product missed a single attack from a public threat.

-• ... but targeted attacks caused problems for a couple of the products.
+• ...but targeted attacks caused problems for two products.

-Six of the nine products provided complete protection against the targeted attacks used in this test.
-Only one or two attacks were able to breach two products, while the third product missed five targeted attacks.
+Four of the six products provided complete protection against the targeted attacks used in this test.
+The other two products missed five opportunities each to protect against more targeted, exploit-based attacks.
 It only takes one targeted attack to breach an organisation, so this is a concerning result.

-• False positives were not an issue for the products.
+False positives were not an issue for the products.

-Almost all of the products were perfectly good at correctly classifying legitimate applications and websites.
-One product, however, misclassified two very popular applications and sites.
+All of the products were perfectly good at correctly classifying legitimate applications and websites.
+None of the products delegated the decision to allow or block these applications and websites to their end-users.